-Predisposition to early onset overweight in adults
+Predisposition to early onset obesity in adults

-As we have seen above, the body mass index (BMI) is a number calculated based on a person's weight and height and used to identify weight ranges that can lead to health problems.
-Healthy weight is considered to be between 18.5 and 24.9; excess weight corresponds to the range between 25 and 29.9; and over 30 is considered obesity, from moderate to very severe.
-The tendency to become excess weight sometimes develops early in adults, which has a genetic component.
-Several studies have correlated the FTO gene with a predisposition to early-onset excess weight.
+As we saw earlier, the BMI is a number that is calculated based on a person's weight and height, and is used to identify weight ranges that can lead to health problems.
+A BMI between 18.5 and 24.9 indicates a healthy weight, the overweight range is from 25 to 29.9, and 30 and above indicates obesity, from moderate to very severe.
+The tendency to overweight sometimes develops early in adults, and this has a genetic component.

+Several studies have correlated the FTO gene with the predisposition to suffer from early onset obesity.